rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 >Date of publication: <CITE>[1758]</CITE>
->Note on publication statement: <CITE>Date of publication: derived from chronogram in statement of responsibility</CITE>
+>Note on publication statement: <CITE>Date of publication derived from chronogram in statement of responsibility</CITE>
 >(*Comment*: Chronogram already transcribed in statement of responsibility as: "PetrVs AnICh AgrICoLa DoMo OberperfassensIs")

 >Example:
 >Date of publication: <CITE>[1650]</CITE>
->Note on publication statement: <CITE>Date of publication: derived from chronogram in colophon: Der FrIeD Vnsers Herrn IesV ChrIstI behVte Vnsere Hertzen VnD SInn, Von Ietzt an, bIss In EVVIgkeIt</CITE>
+>Note on publication statement: <CITE>Date of publication derived from chronogram in colophon: Der FrIeD Vnsers Herrn IesV ChrIstI behVte Vnsere Hertzen VnD SInn, Von Ietzt an, bIss In EVVIgkeIt</CITE>

 <a name="4.205.4.4">4.205.4.4</a> **Very long dates**.
 If the date on the preferred source of information is very long, generally transcribe it as it appears.